 Major Professor as Advisor

 The Graduate School requires that the student must have a major professor to advise, supervise, and approve the program of study before registering for courses.
-The GPSC or its delegates will assign the incoming student to an initial Program Advisor at the time of admission.
+The department will assign the incoming student to an initial Program Advisor at the time of admission.
 Prior to the completion of 12 credits (9 credits for part-time students), the student must select a major professor who will be the student’s thesis advisor.
-The student, in consultation with the major professor, develops a proposed program of studies which is submitted to the Graduate Program Subcommittee for approval.
+The student, in consultation with the major professor, develops a proposed program of studies which is submitted to the Graduate Program Representative for approval.
 For subsequent changes, the student must file a revised program of study for approval.

 There is no foreign language requirement for the degree.